Infinidat/infi.clickhouse_orm/README.rst

         engine = engines.MergeTree('birthday', ('first_name', 'last_name', 'birthday'))

 It is possible to provide a default value for a field, instead of its "natural" default (empty string for string fields, zero for numeric fields etc.).
+It is always possible to pass alias or materialized parameters.
+See below for usage examples.
+Only one of default, alias and materialized parameters can be provided

 See below for the supported field types and table engines.